Come next year, hundreds of thousands of LGFCU members will no longer have a bank to go to

 In the meantime, some customers are considering taking their money elsewhere.

-If you are a LGFCU member, you won't have to worry about transferring your accounts, the letter from the bank says they will do that for you.
+If you are an LGFCU member, you won't have to worry about transferring your accounts, the letter from the bank says they will do that for you.